Luisa ANDREU -

 The high quality of the papers presented on the occasion of the first, second and third editions of the conference allowed us to publish a special issue of the journal Anatolia titled “Managing Tourism in a Changing World: Issues and Cases” (Eds.
 Rodolfo Baggio and Marcello M. Mariani), a book by Routledge-London titled “Managing Tourism in a Changing World: Issues and Cases” (Eds.
 Rodolfo Baggio, Wojchech Czakon and Marcello M. Mariani) and two books by Palgrave-New York, titled respectively “Tourism Management, Marketing and Development Volume I: the Importance of Networks and ICTs” (Eds.
 Marcello M. Mariani, Rodolfo Baggio, Dimitrios Buhalis and Christian Longhi) and "Tourism Management, Marketing, and Development: Performance, Strategies, and Sustainability” (Eds.
 Marcello M. Mariani, Wojchech Czakon, Dimitrios Buhalis and Ourania Vitouladiti) Last but not least, a collections of papers are under consideration for publication in a further volume with a relevant international publishing house.

-Potential publication opportunities will be shared in due course.
+Potential publication opportunities

 The conference will take place in the premises of: